y4riss/y4riss.github.io/_posts/2023-05-09-protostar-stack0.md

 Let me introduce you to the `NOP SLED`.

 A NOP sled (No Operation sled) is a technique used in computer security to increase the likelihood that a malicious code or exploit will execute successfully.
-It involves padding the front of the malicious code with a series of NOP (No Operation) instructions, which are essentially instructions that do nothing.
+It involves padding the front of the malicious code with a series of NOP (No Operation) instructions, which are essentially instructions that do nothing ( thanks chatGPT ).

 Here is what our payload would look like :